 Arrange your self-build finance

-Self-build projects in the UK are increasing in popularity and when you’re ready to start building your home, we can arrange the finance for you.
+Self-build projects in the UK are increasing in popularity.
+When you’re ready to start building your home, we can arrange the finance for you.
 A self-build mortgage is different to a standard residential mortgage in that the funds are released to you in stages throughout the project rather than in a lump sum at the start.

 Our mortgage brokers are available on 01322 907 000 to explain how a self-build mortgage works.
 They can discuss your financial circumstances and plans for a self-build project to determine how much you need to borrow.
 They can also guide you on the financial help that’s available, such as the Help to Build scheme, and arrange your self-build insurance to ensure that you have the right protection in place throughout your project.